 As I slide <div>’s across the screen, huge freight trucks scream past on the highway outside.

-What I wanted most was to see the US, as much of it as I could, before I started working in earnest.
+I wanted to see the US, as much of it as I could, before I started working in earnest.

-The sun is coming down, and I can see downtown.
-It’s been a month since that first night in San Bernardino.
+The sun is coming down, and I can see the downtown of my last stop.
+It’s months since that first night in San Bernardino.
 I’m elated - to see my good friend Sam mostly.
-What would he think?
+There’s so much I want to tell him.